-Power Electronics and Electrical Machine Drives for Transportation Electronification, the More/All Electric Aircraft and the connection of renewable energy to the electrical utility network as well as micro-grids for rural communities.
+Power Electronics and Electrical Machine Drives for Transportation Electronification including electric cars, trucks, busses and motorbikes.
+Systems for electric propulsion of Aircraft and the connection of renewable energy to the electrical utility network as well as micro-grids for rural communities.

 Consultancy and Research: Professor Wheeler is happy to explore opportunities to undertake consultancy and research work with external organisations.